EU - Oregon Tilth

 #Exporting organic products from the U.S. to the EU

-For OTCO-certified operators based in the U.S., equivalency arrangements enable you to sell products to a processor, handler or distributor exporting to the EU without further certification.
+For OTCO-certified operators located in the U.S., the equivalency arrangement enables operators to sell NOP organic products to a processor, handler or distributor exporting to the EU without further certification.

 Are there restrictions for USDA NOP certified products exported to the EU?

-• Product must be shipped from a U.S. port and have its final USDA NOP handling/labeling completed in the U.S.
+• The product must be shipped from a U.S. port, and all final handling and labeling must be done in the U.S.

-• Your product label must comply with EU labeling requirements
+• The product label must follow EU labeling rules.

 What products are exempt from Equivalency Arrangement?

-Personal care products and pet food products are outside of the scope of this arrangement.
-This means NOP certified personal care and pet food products may be labeled/sold as USDA organic in the EU, and no export approval or documentation is required.
-They may not bear the EU organic seal.
+Personal care products (like lotions or shampoos) and pet food are not covered by the trade agreement.
+This means NOP certified personal care and pet food products can be labeled and sold as USDA Organic in the EU without needing export approval.
+However, they cannot use the EU organic logo on the label.

-What do I need to know about exporting organic products to the EU from other countries such as Mexico?
+What do I need to know about exporting organic products to the EU from other countries?

-If you are exporting organic products to the EU that are not being shipped or produced from the U.S., you may need to have certification to the EU standards.
-Even if you are a U.S.-based company with products being shipped from another country, additional restrictions may apply.
+If you are sending organic products to the EU and they are not made or shipped from the U.S., you may need to be certified to EU organic standards.
+This is true even if your company is based in the U.S. but your products come from another country.
+Additional restrictions may apply in these cases.
 Contact export@tilth.org for more information.

 When should I get my product approved by OTCO for export?

-It is important to start planning for the export of your product when you submit your product composition and labeling information to OTCO.
+It is important to start planning for exporting your product when you submit your product details and label information to OTCO.
 Each country has specific requirements as part of their equivalency arrangements with the USDA National Organic Program that you will need to take into consideration.
-We’ll need to approve your product to ensure that it meets all requirements for export.
-Telling us that you plan to export a product when you add it to your certification will save you time and avoid costly delays later in the process.
+We’ll need to approve your product to ensure that it meets all export requirements.
+Letting us know that you plan to export your product when you add it to your certification will save you time and avoid costly delays later.

 #Understanding EU’s Trade Control and Expert System (TRACES)

-The Trade Control and Expert System (TRACES) is the European Commission’s multilingual online management tool for all sanitary requirements on intra-EU trade and importation of animals, food, feed, and plants.
+The Trade Control and Expert System (TRACES) is an online tool from the European Commission’s.
+It helps manage the health and safety rules for trade and imports of animals, food, feed, and plants within the EU.

 Why and when did the online Certificate of Inspection (COI) system start?

-As of October 19th, 2017 the EU has only been accepting electronic export certificates, commonly known as Certificates of Inspection (COI) through their new system called TRACES.
-This new system is designed to increase efficiencies and integrity with the import approval process.
+Since October 19, 2017 the EU only accepts electronic export certificates, called Certificates of Inspection (COI) through their system called TRACES.
+This system is designed to make the import approval process faster and more reliable.

 What are the supporting documents that are required for each COI?